 Product revenue is generated by the sale of T2Dx and consumable diagnostic tests.
 The Company either sells T2Dx to customers, or retains title and places a T2Dx at the customer site pursuant to a reagent rental agreement.
 When a T2Dx is directly purchased by a customer, the Company recognizes revenue when all applicable revenue recognition criteria are met.
-When a T2Dx is placed under a reagent rental agreement, the Company's customers generally agree to long-term agreements, certain of which may include minimum purchase commitments and/or incremental charges on each consumable diagnostic tests, which varies based on the monthly volume of test cartridges purchased.
-Revenue from the sale of product revenue in the Company's consolidated statements of operations and comprehensive loss.
+When a T2Dx is placed under a reagent rental agreement, the Company's customers generally agree to long-term agreements, certain of which may include minimum purchase commitments and/or incremental charges on each consumable diagnostic test purchased, which varies based on the monthly volume of test cartridges purchased.
+Revenue from the sale of consumable diagnostic tests, which includes the incremental charge, is generally recognized upon delivery as a component of product revenue in the Company's consolidated statements of operations and comprehensive loss.